 Photo by Mike van Schoonderwalt from Pexels Organizations preparing for HITRUST certification typically have questions around Control Reference 05.h Independent Review of Information Security: "The organization's approach to managing information security and its implementation (control objectives, controls, policies, processes, and procedures for information security) shall be reviewed independently at planned intervals, at a minimum annually, or when significant changes to the security implementation occur."

-In addition, these organizations may also be subject to SOC, PCI-DSS, ISO27001, or other independent reviews with scopes that may or may not exactly line up with the HITRUST scope.
-So how does the independent review add to or fit with other assessment requirements?
-The answer to that question depends on the baseline requirements selected for that organization.
-In addition to the baseline requirements tatements, organizations should also look at the "illustrative procedure" (IP) language for selected 05.h baseline requirements to understand how they are being tested.
-(Organizations can export a spreadsheet from the reporting section of MyCSF that includes the baseline requirements and the IP language for each requirement for the areas HITRUST auditors will be assessing: policy, process/procedure, implemented, and sometimes managed and measured.)
-With a solid understanding of the organization-specific controls, the organization must consider whether existing assessment efforts are sufficient.
-If no gaps are present, an organization may create an assurance plan specifying how the independent review requirements are met by existing efforts instead of performing an additional review.
-Any baseline requirements that aren't already met must also be addressed.
-Keep in mind that if an organization wants to achieve HITRUST certification with efficiency, it should not consider the HITRUST CSF as equivalent to its scope.
+Baseline requirements are identified for an organization based on an organization's answer to scoping questions.
+Besides HITRUST reviews, these organizations may also be subject to SOC, PCI-DSS, ISO27001, penetration tests, and/or other reviews.
+Illustrative procedures: In addition to the baseline requirement statements, organizations should also look at the "illustrative procedure" (IP) language for selected 05.h baseline requirements to understand how they are being tested.
+(Organizations can export a spreadsheet from the reporting section of MyCSF that includes the baseline requirements and the IP language for each requirement.)
+With a solid understanding of the organization-specific controls, the organization can consider whether existing assessment efforts are sufficient.
+If so, an organization may create an assurance plan specifying how the independent review requirement is met by existing efforts instead of performing an additional review.
+Focus on IPs and not the CSF: Keep in mind that if an organization wants to achieve HITRUST certification with efficiency, it should not consider the HITRUST CSF as equivalent to every organization's HITRUST scope.
 Not all CSF "Implementation Requirements" apply for every organization.
-Organizations should set aside the CSF and primarily focus on their baseline requirements and IPs.
-The CSF should be reviewed only for context only.
+Organizations should primarily focus on their baseline requirements and IPs, referencing the CSF for additional context only.

 0 Comments